dranidis/dranidis.github.io/content/posts/immutability-increases-code-simplicity.md

 Immutability has many advantages, as many functional programming proponents will argue.
 Just to mention a few, immutable classes are side effect free and are easily testable.
 I am not going to go into the details of listing all the advantages of immutability in this short article.
 I will focus mainly on the effects on code simplicity and code comprehension.

 Recently, I revisited one of my older projects and by examining the code, I found that a class could be immutable, or its objects could be value objects using Domain Driven Development (DDD) terminology.
-According to Martin Fowler, who probably came first with the term, a value object is:
+According to Martin Fowler, who probably came up first with the term, a value object is:

 > A small simple object, like money or a date range, whose equality isn't based on identity.